The origins of farming

 Haplogroup G first locations (T. Kandell).

-Second is the similarity between the mtDNA haplogroups found in archaeological remains of the first European immigrants after the Ice Ages and the archeological mtDNA found in Anatolia.
+Furthermore there is the similarity between the mtDNA haplogroups found in archaeological remains of the first European immigrants after the Ice Ages and the archeological mtDNA found in Anatolia.
 They have the highest resemblance of mtDNA in the world.

 See the map right.
 (2)